 At North Greenville University, student aid is generally awarded based on financial needs.
 Defined, financial need is the difference between the student’s cost of education (tuition, fees, room-board, and books) and the amount the student and family are expected to contribute toward meeting those costs.
-The Free Application for Federal Student Aid (FAFSA) is required to determine eligibility for financial aid.
+The Free Application for Federal Student

 To apply for financial aid, please make sure you have your relevant financial information on hand.
 This will ensure a simpler, smoother NGU application process for you.